 You’ve just realized that your company needs an official employee attendance policy and you’re looking for some tips.
-Or you’ve known for awhile that a written employee attendance policy would make your business life so much easier, but you don’t know where to begin.
-Either way, you need some ideas for must have’s for any official employee absenteeism or attendance policy.
+Or you’ve known for a while that a written employee attendance policy would make your business life so much easier, but you don’t know where to begin.
+Either way, you need some ideas for must haves for any official employee absenteeism or attendance policy.

+There are no federal laws requiring employers to provide paid sick or vacation leave to their employees.
+But there may be local laws that impact your business.
+Regardless, many employers combine vacation and sick leave into paid time off (PTO).
 Write a clear description of what paid and unpaid leave is available for employees, including when and how they qualify for leave and how much leave they accrue each week, pay period, month or year.
 Be sure to explain the policy for requesting leave, including any deadlines for vacation leave requests and any blackout periods.

 If your business offers paid holidays, floating holidays or will be closed for certain holidays with or without employee pay, be sure your employee attendance policy covers that.
 Also include any religious leave policy.

 If your business meets the requirements for an FMLA-covered employer, list the process and qualifications for FMLA leave, including military FMLA leave as a part of your employee attendance policy.
-It’s also a good idea to designate a single employee to answer all FMLA-related questions.

 Since almost all businesses are covered by USERRA, make sure military leave policies, including reemployment, are covered in your employ attendance guide.
-As with FMLA, it’s a good idea to have one designated go-to person for questions, as USERRA can get confusing.

-Leave of absence
+Leave of Absence

 Some states and local governments mandate allowable or protected leave for things such as attending school events, donating blood or volunteering.
 Research your local and state laws and include them in your employee attendance policy.

-Discipline and consequence
+Discipline and Consequences